Garden Island Naval Precinct: Developing a naval depot, 1856–1914

 From 1860–1864 little progress was made at Garden Island although the presence of some buildings, roads and a slip were noted.
 Finally in 1865, despite continual changes to the inferred area to be incorporated into naval control, a portion of Garden Island was officially gazetted for sole naval use (10 January 1865).
-The Colonial Naval Defence Act of 1865 allowed for the colonies to form their own navies and to train crew, and cemented the Sydney base as the chief naval station in Australia.
-Significantly on 5 June 1866 the entire portion of Garden Island was gazetted as a Naval Depot, finally reflecting the initial discussions and offer of Garden Island for that purpose, back in 1856.
+The Colonial Naval Defence Act 1865 allowed for the colonies to form their own navies and to train crew, and cemented the Sydney base as the chief naval station in Australia.
+Significantly on 5 June 1866 the entire portion of Garden Island was gazetted as a naval depot, finally reflecting the initial discussions and offer of Garden Island for that purpose, back in 1856.
 Defence requirements continued and a new gun battery in a sunken gun pit was opened on the northern hill in 1871.

 Significant building work on the island did not commence until 1885 when the British Admiralty's engineer James Fishenden was sent out from England to plan and oversee works.
 This saw the levelling of the southern "hummock" of the island, forever changing its visual appearance.
 The fill deposited onto the southern side increased the land area by 3 acres.
 1885 saw the appointment of Rear Admiral Tryon which raised the Australia Station to Flag rank status.
 A combined Rigging Shed and Sail Loft was to be commenced first, with the foundations of the Rigging Workshop, Kitchen Block, Anchor Store, Chain Store, Factory Workshop and Spar Shed laid in 1886.

 Two stone slipways were also commenced on the eastern side of the Sail Loft in 1887 and the Barracks Building initiated that same year.
 The Barracks consisted of three levels of Tuscan columned verandas with a symmetrical arrangement, and the second level serving as Fleet Hospital (see also Rivett, 1999: 5-9).
 The building served as accommodation for crews on the Australia Station vessels.
 At this time the eastern seawall was two-thirds complete.
 Building works continued slowly and the Sail Loft and Rigging Shed was not formally acquired by the Admiralty until 1889.
 This followed years of debate over funding and negotiations with the NSW Government.
 Colonial Architect James Barnet was involved with drafting the plans for the Rigging Shed and Barracks Building.